When Don Henley Was Sued for Assault With a Flying Maraca

 There's no record of a settlement or a verdict being handed down on Haley's complaint, and after she filed her lawsuit, the county prosecutor indicated that he was unlikely to pursue an investigation into her claims.
 "That's not the silliest thing I've heard this year," he scoffed to the AP, "but it's definitely in the Top 10."

-Best (and Worst) Song on Every Eagles LP
+The Best (and Worst) Song From Every Eagles Album

 See the Eagles in Rock’s Craziest Conspiracy Theories